ashutoshbw/tocbase/docs/doc.md

 ### Local Config

-You can override the properties of the `config` object of global config through local config.
+You can override most properties of the config object that you pass to `createToc` function, through local config in a HTML page.

+**Note**: `tocbase` passes all the interesting config values and also other values that it finds interesting to it's plugin through object that we call a `bag`.
+Like `hArray`, `toc` etc. We will see full list of them in "Plugin development section".
+It's not recommended to override them in local config.
+That might make plugins useless.

 To write the local config you will need to pass that as a JSON object as the content of the placeholder element.
 Below is an exmaple: